 Born in Merthyr Tydfil in South Wales, I won several National Art Awards while in Junior School.
 Aged 10 I had a cycling accident which resulted in me being blind for several days.
 My first film "Project M6 from Mars" won a UK 8mm Film award when I was 14.
 I later graduated in Film at the University of Westminster in Central London.
 My first documentary "Tommy Gravedigger" was broadcast on BBC2 in 1975.
 It was co-featured on Barry Norman's Film 74 with Coppola's Godfather 2.
-I worked on the "Bloxham Tapes" with Magnus Magnusson.
-I worked in the television and publishing media as a photographer, cameraman, and journalist, as a partner in an agency writing news and feature items for ITV and BBC television and radio.
+I worked on the iconic "Bloxham Tapes" with Magnus Magnusson.
+I have worked in the television and publishing media as a photographer, cameraman, and journalist, as a partner in an agency writing news and feature items for ITV and BBC television and radio.

 I built a low-energy house and converted a barn in the Brecon Beacons.
 I worked as a gravedigger and an aircraft parts inspector and have been a school governor.